Samu7l/WebProgramming/README.md

 - Interactive chatbot to answer wellness questions
 - Fully responsive layout compatible with desktop and mobile

-## 🚀 How to Run the Project
+## 🚀 How to Run the Project - Very Important

 1. Clone the repository
-2. Open `html/home.html` in your browser
+2. Make Sure you have Node installed or Live Server
+3. In your console enter : `cd .\Sport\`
+4. Then in the console enter : `node .\server.js`
+5. You should have a message : `Serveur prêt sur https://localhost:3000/progress`
-3. Navigate using the header links to explore all features
+6. Navigate using the header links to explore all features
-4. No backend required – this is a front-end-only application
+7. Since you have installed live server or node, you don't need backups, it's writing the value your register right into data.csv

 ## 🧠 Created By